feminism-chat/feminism-chat.github.io/faq.md

 If you try to fight with the mods, you will probably be banned.

+# What about free speech?

+If you want to say racist, sexist, homophobic, ableist or other oppressive things, go say them elsewhere.
+Preferably where nobody can hear you.
+Also you should be ashamed of yourself, and possibly punched.

 # Why was I banned from #feminism?

 Our channel is named ##feminism - note the two hash characters.
 We do not control #feminism.
 The operators of #feminism quit irc years ago, and banned everybody from their channel, including us.
 Ideally we'd like it to redirect to ##feminism, but freenode won't transfer ownership because of [channel naming rules](https://freenode.net/policies).